Hello darlings! I went on an adventure with my program this week! I have way too many pictures so hopefully you don’t mind too much!

 During our free time, we wandered into random stores and ended up getting gelato.
 I would totally post a picture of the delicious KitKat flavor I had from La Bottega del Gelato, but I actually melted it all over myself before I got to take an artsy picture.
 It was a rough scene.

 After visiting the city of Pisa, we took a 15 minute bus tour to Marinia di Pisa.
 None of the pictures I took do it justice.
 I must have sent out 15-20 video snapchats of how incredible the waves were.
 Never in my life have I seen waves that big and crazy!
 I was completely awestruck.
 If you’re ever in Pisa go to the Marinia di Pisa and see what I’m talking about.
 It is worth it.

 After exploring Pisa, we got on plane to Cagliari.
-Fun fact: Cagliari is the second biggest island in Europe, Sicily being the biggest.
+Fun fact: Sardinia is the second biggest island in Europe, Sicily being the biggest.
 We quickly got into our hostel/hotel (still unsure of what exactly it was) and went to bed.

 The next day, we woke up early for a guided tour of Cagliari.
 The tour was incredibly helpful because if we didn’t have the tour we would have probably missed out on this amazing view:

 After the tour, we darted to Poetto beach.
 The beaches are completely different than in the states.
 First of all, the water is incredibly clear and you can walk out very, very far.
 In the states, the water is not as aqua blue and it drops off very quickly.
 People are also a lot more confident in Sardinia.
 Many people walk around in revealing bathing suit bottoms and many people don’t even wear tops!
 Kind of shocking to us Americans, but I guess we’re learning some cultural differences.

 After the beach, we had to get ready for a dinner and a play at our school’s conference.
 We were able to watch the sunset from there.
 It was incredible.